 - a.
 For train placement purposes, each platform or well of an intermodal rail car counts as one car. - b.
-A buffer car is a: - (1) Non-placarded rail car. - (2) Rail car with a placard or marking shown in Group 5. - (3) Residue/empty tank car, as long as it complies with Restriction #2 on the Position-in-Train Chart. - (4) Placarded rail car, other than a tank car, as long as it complies with Restriction #7 on the Position-in-Train Chart. - (5) For a loaded bulk commodity train containing hazardous materials (ethanol, crude oil, etc.), a buffer car must: - Weigh a minimum of 45 tons, and - Be at least 41 feet long and not exceeding 70 feet in length. - c.
-The word "TOXIC" can appear in place of the word "POISON" on placards. - d.
+A buffer car is a: - (1) Non-placarded rail car. - (2) Rail car with a placard or marking shown in Group 5 on the Position-in-Train Chart. - (3) Residue/empty tank car, as long as it complies with Restriction #2 on the Position-in-Train Chart. - (4) Placarded rail car, other than a tank car, as long as it complies with Restriction #7 on the Position-in-Train Chart. - (5) For a loaded bulk commodity train containing hazardous materials (ethanol, crude oil, etc.), a buffer car must: - Weigh a minimum of 45 tons, and - Be at least 41 feet long and not exceeding 70 feet in length. - c.
 A locomotive, working or not working and regardless of placement in a train, is always considered as a locomotive for train placement of hazardous materials.
 A locomotive can NEVER be counted as a buffer car for train placement purposes.